 This is actually the 75th anniversary of CU's first night game, which occurred on Oct.
 12, 1934 in Greeley; Northern Colorado (then Colorado State Teacher's College) defeated the Silver & Gold, 13-7 (CU's nickname would be determined one month later in a newspaper contest).
-The Buffs are 19-21 all-time in road night games, last winning at Baylor on Oct.
-6, 2007 (43-23); CU has dropped four straight night games away from Boulder, three true road affairs including Toledo this season, and the '07 Independence Bowl versus Alabama.
-In the Eastern Time Zone, CU is 3-5 when playing at night.
+The Buffs are 19-22 all-time in road night games, last winning at Baylor on Oct.
+6, 2007 (43-23); CU has dropped five straight night games away from Boulder, four true road affairs including at Toledo and West Virginia this season, and the '07 Independence Bowl versus Alabama.